Originally posted May 2018. Updated May 2022.

 Lastly, you have some options on where to stay while visiting the hot springs in Mammoth Lakes.
 The city is small but it’s a ski town, so there are a lot of vacation rentals and hotels to pick from!

 Tamarack Lodge & Resort: Stay in this historic lodge while visiting the Mammoth Lakes hot springs!
 After your dip, sit by the fireplace in the lounge or grab a drink at the hotel bar.
-This cute cabin hotel has all the mountain charm you want!
+This cute cabin hotel over on Twin Lakes Road has all the mountain charm you want!
 From $170.
 Claim deals here.

 I hope this helps you plan your trip to any Mammoth Lakes hot springs!
 If you have any questions or want to leave reviews, at all drop a comment below or shoot me a DM on Instagram @TheWhimsySoul!